Why is the Java Application Slow?

 Drilldowns into each tier highlight the exact stack trace.
 From this stack trace, you can see which line of code has contributed the most to the transaction processing time.
 Likewise, the database queries executed during transaction processing and the time taken for each query can be detected.

-How Transaction Tracing Helps with Application Performance Diagnosis
+How Transaction Tracing Helps with Java Application Performance Diagnosis

 Using the transaction flow map, it is possible to determine: